tencentyun/intlcloud-documents/yehe_doc/网络与CDN/内容分发网络 CDN/配置指南/日志服务/实时日志_intl_en.md

 ### Creating a log topic
 Click **Create** to create a log topic.
 >!
-Up to 10 log topics can be created under one logset.
+A logset can contain up to 500 log topics.
 >
 ![](https://main.qcloudimg.com/raw/94136aa047219848f82948e19cd8dc06.png)

 ### Configuring a log topic
 Enter the name of the new log topic and select the domain names to be bound to this topic.
 >!
->- The name of the new log topic cannot be the same as the name of any existing log topic.
+>- The topic name must be unique.
->- A domain name can be bound to only one log topic.
+>- A domain name can only be bound to one log topic.
->- After the configuration information is saved, it takes about 15 minutes for the configuration to take effect.
+>- The configuration will take effect in about 15 minutes.
 >
 ![](https://main.qcloudimg.com/raw/6e820577732ecc679aae25386683c57e.png)

 ### Managing a log topic
-After successfully configuring a log topic, you can perform log topic management.
-Specifically, you can stop/start shipping logs to the log topic, search for logs in log topic, manage the log topic, and delete the log topic.
+After successfully configuring a log topic, you can manage it as needed.
+Specifically, you can stop/start shipping logs to the log topic, search for logs in the log topic, manage or delete the log topic.
 ![](https://main.qcloudimg.com/raw/46d8293f0819b693b4b17fa6a79ca78c.png)

-#### Stopping/Starting log shipping
+#### Stopping/Starting the log shipping
-You can manually stop/start shipping logs to a log topic.
+You can manually stop or start shipping logs to a log topic.
 >!
->- After a log topic is stopped, all logs of the domain names bound to the log topic will no longer be shipped to it.
+>- After the shipping to a log topic is stopped, no logs of the bound domain names will be shipped to it.
 Logs that have already been shipped to it will be retained.
-This operation will take effect in about 5–15 minutes.
+This operation will take effect in about 5-15 minutes.
->- After a log topic is started, all logs of the domain names bound to the log topic will be shipped to it.
-This operation will take effect in about 5–15 minutes.
+>- After the shipping to a log topic is started, all logs of the bound domain names will be shipped to it.
+This operation will take effect in about 5-15 minutes.

-#### Search string
+#### Searching logs
 You can search for logs by log topic.
 Select a desired log topic and click **Search** to access the log search page.
-+ Time Range: You can search for log data recorded today, during a 24-hour interval (one of the last 7 days), and during the last 7 days.
++ Time Range: you can search for log data recorded today, during a 24-hour interval (one of the last 7 days), and during the last 7 days.
-+ Sort: You can sort logs in descending or ascending order by log time.
++ Sort: you can sort logs in descending or ascending order by log time.
-+ Search: Searching by full text, key values, or fuzzy keywords are supported.
-For more information, please see [Legacy CLS Search Syntax](https://intl.cloud.tencent.com/document/product/614/37882).
++ Search: you can search logs by full text, key values, or fuzzy keywords.
+For more information, see [Legacy CLS Search Syntax](https://intl.cloud.tencent.com/document/product/614/37882).
 For more search and analysis features, please use [Cloud Log Service](https://console.cloud.tencent.com/cls/search?region=ap-shanghai).

 ![](https://main.qcloudimg.com/raw/dbc8e4aa6ae93062c22cadf4b9373e64.png)